 “Rands, if I code, I’m going to confuse my team.
 They’re not going to know if I’m a manager or a developer.”

 Besides, you want to be a part of a team of interchangeable parts.
 Not only does this make your team more nimble, it presents each person with the opportunity to see the product and the company from a vastly different perspective.
 How much more are you going to respect quiet Frank the Build Guy when you see the simple elegance of his build scripts?

-A co-worker at Borland once verbally assaulted me for calling her a coder.
+A co-worker at Borland once gently and firmly corrected me when I called her a coder.

 She was right and she would’ve hated my advice for new managers to stop coding.
 Not because I was suggesting that they were coders, but more that I was proactively telling them to start ignoring one of the most important parts of their jobs: software development.

 So, I’ve revised my advice.
 You can stop coding, but…